top of page

 Solar panels are designed to withstand high wind speeds and are typically tested according to international standards such as the International Electrotechnical Commission (IEC) 61215.
 This standard evaluates the mechanical strength of PV panels by subjecting them to simulated wind conditions.
 Panels that meet these standards are designed to resist damage from hurricanes and other severe wind events.

-Solar permits in windy climates may have requirements for IEC 61215.
+Solar permits in windy climates may require IEC 61215.
 These solar permitting requirements are designed to ensure the durability and performance of solar panels in various environmental conditions, including windy climates.
 However, specific permit requirements can vary depending on local regulations and the severity of the wind conditions in a particular area.

 Flood-Prone Areas & Solar Panel Durability